CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 takes care to close it properly after parsing, even if parsing is interrupted due to some parse error.

-The `OEMParser` and `OCMParser` have an additional feature: they also implement the generic `EphemerisFileParser` interface, so they can be used in a more general way when ephemerides can be read from various formats (CCSDS, CPF, SP3).
+The `OemParser` and `OcmParser` have an additional feature: they also implement the generic `EphemerisFileParser` interface, so they can be used in a more general way when ephemerides can be read from various formats (CCSDS, CPF, SP3).
 The `EphemerisFileParser` interface defines a `parse(dataSource)` method that